apptainer/singularity-userdocs/appendix.rst

 #. **SINGULARITY_SCRATCH** and **SINGULARITY_SCRATCHDIR**: Used to include a scratch directory within the container that is linked to a temporary directory. (use -W to force location)

-#. **SINGULARITY_SECTION**: To specify a comma separated string of all the sections to be run from the deffile (setup, post, files, environment, test, labels, none)
+#. **SINGULARITY_SECTION**: To specify a comma-separated string of all the sections to be run from the deffile (setup, post, files, environment, test, labels, none)

 #. **SINGULARITY_SECURITY**: Used to enable security features.
 (SELinux, Apparmor, Seccomp)

-#. **SINGULARITY_SECRET**: Lists all the private keys instead of the default which display the public ones.
+#. **SINGULARITY_SECRET**: Lists all the private keys instead of the default, which displays the public ones.

 #. **SINGULARITY_SHELL**: The path to the program to be used as an interactive shell.